alan-turing-institute/Palaeoanalytics/README.md

 `PyLithics` processes the images with the following steps (and as illustrated in the schema below):

-1. Import images and match image name find to associated image ID and scale image from CSV meetadata file.
+1. Import images and match to associated image ID and scale image from CSV metadata file.
 2. Calculate a conversion of pixels to millimeters based on the size of the associated scale from CSV metadata file.
 If no scale is present, measurements will be in pixels
 3. Apply noise removal and contrast stretching to images to minimise pixel variation.
 4. Pixel intensity thresholding of images to prepare for contour finding.